bio-hpc/metascreener/README.md

 ## MetaScreener [(manual)](https://github.com/bio-hpc/metascreener/wiki)
-MetaScreener is a collection of scripts developed in different languages (Shell script, Python, Java and C) that integrates, among others, docking, similarity and molecular modeling programs, through which jobs are sent to slurm on supercomputers and the data is processed automatically by sorting it into tables and graphs.
-It has been developed by the Structural Bioinformatics and High Performance Computing (BIO-HPC, https://bio-hpc.eu) at UCAM Universidad Cat��lica de Murcia.
+MetaScreener is a collection of scripts developed in various languages (Shell script, Python, Java, and C) that integrates, among others, docking, similarity, and molecular modelling programs.
+Through this integration, jobs are sent to Slurm on supercomputers, and the data is processed automatically by sorting it into tables and graphs.
+It has been developed by the Structural Bioinformatics and High-Performance Computing (BIO-HPC, https://bio-hpc.eu) group at UCAM, Universidad Católica de Murcia.

 ### Installation (choose one)
 1. git clone https://github.com/bio-hpc/metascreener.git
 2. git clone git@github.com:bio-hpc/metascreener.git
 3. gh repo clone bio-hpc/metascreener
-4. Download the .zip and unzip it in the supercomputing centers you are going to use
+4. Download the .zip and unzip it in the supercomputing centres you are going to use

-### Download singularity image
+### Download the singularity image
 Needed to secure compatibility with the HPC cluster.

 cd metascreener/